|There's a big difference between this. . .|

 Witness the birth of character skill gaming!

-So any time you see a player about to do something "Showing a lack of common sense; ill-considered; unwise" it is almost universally because they don't understand the situation well enough to predict the consequences of their actions.
+So any time the Dungeon Master sees a player about to do something "Showing a lack of common sense; ill-considered; unwise" it is almost universally because they don't understand the situation well enough to predict the consequences of their actions.

 No one is going to not light a torch and walk into a wall in the dungeon.
 No savvy adventurer is just going to walk right into traps on the way to a bandit camp.
 No reasonable person is going to attempt a jump they have no chance of making.
 They are taking those actions because their perception of the situation is a different one than yours!